hotosm/ActivationCurriculum/osm-data-management-role/osm-imports.md

 ### Review

-The first and most important step of an import is to verify the what complies with the ODbL?
+The first and most important step of an import is to verify the _what?_ complies with the ODbL?